Have you ever wondered can you cook pasta in a crock pot? Here are the answers to all of your questions!

 Can you cook pasta in a crock pot?

-Yes you can!
-This is a commonly asked question and one that leads to a lot of confusion.
+This is a commonly asked question and one that can lead to a lot of confusion.

 You can absolutely cook pasta in your crock pot, and there is no need to cook it on the stove when you intend to use it in a slow cooker recipe.